thuhcsi/SpeechCraft/README.md

 # SpeechCraft

-The official repository of SpeechCraft dataset, a large-scale expressive bilingual speech dataset with natural language descriptions.
+This is the official repository of the ACM Multimedia 2024 paper *"SpeechCraft: A Fine-Grained Expressive Speech Dataset with Natural Language Description"*.

+Demopage is currently available at: https://speechcraft2024.github.io/speechcraft2024/

+Dataset and pipeline are coming soon.